 Catherine Jean Vien, a Wendat born in Beauport, Quebec, lived in Detroit during the 1700s.
 Her motherwork described in chapter 2 of Daughters of Aataentsic entailed raising her descendants according to the spiritual teachings of the clan system, to be prominent Wendat/Wandat leaders.
 Her grandson Isadore Hayanemade Chesne played a diplomatic role in the Seven Years War and Pontiac’s War, while her great-grandson Isadore Roniatere Chesne Jr worked in alliance with Tecumseh (44-45).
 I was proud to read about Wendat/Wandat involvement in historical events that pushed back against colonial encroachment.

-Catherine suggested that I use Dogbane and harvest it in late Fall, but I was too preoccupied and exhausted by my job at that time.
+Catherine suggested that I use Dogbane and harvest it in late Fall, but I was too preoccupied with my work responsibilities at that time.

 When Spring came my body made me take a break from work.
-I spent my days looking for last year’s growth, a little worried that I’d missed the harvest, a bit anxious that I might be too late.
+I spent my days looking for last year’s growth, a little worried that I had missed the harvest, hoping that I was not too late.

 I was not yet acquainted with the plant and looking forward to starting a new relationship.
 I heard they like to be near the water so I ventured out to the main rivers of Toronto.
 At first I found only sparse patches.